Studio Museum Institute

 • Writing Sample (no more than 5 pages)

-• Optional video, up to 2 minutes (max) that discusses your interest in the Studio Museum, the specific position you have applied for, and how an internship would impact your career sent to [email protected]
+• Optional: A video, up to 2 minutes (max), discussing your interest in the Studio Museum, the specific position you have applied for, and how an internship would impact your career.
+This is entirely optional and intended to accommodate those with accessibility needs.
+Videos can be sent to [email protected]

 Available Internships